 LGBT youth, similar to the LGBT adult community, are at higher risk for smoking than their non-LGBT peers.
-Studies of LGBT youth have found that this population experiences higher rates of depression, suicidality, and substance use when compared to heterosexual population4.
-Research has found that substances are used by LGBT youth as a coping mechanism for social rejection (by parents and others) and discriminative actions4.
-In addition, Saewyc and colleagues (2006) conducted a survey which provided evidence that LGBT youth suffer from more verbal and physical abuse than their non-LGBT peers.
-Such abuse has been found to have an effect on negative health behaviors, making this population more sensitive to experiment with and abuse substances.4 Another well-documented risk factor is the victimization of LGB youth at schools which is also associated with negative health outcomes4 In a recent survey conducted in Massachusetts, LGB students were more likely than non-LGB students to initiate tobacco use before age of 13 (48% vs. 23%).5
+Studies of LGBT youth have found that this population experiences higher rates of depression, suicidality, and substance use when compared to the heterosexual community population.11 LGBT victimization and psychological distress were both correlated with a higher probability of smoking and predicted heavier smoking (i.e., greater number of cigarettes smoked).4 Research has found that substances are used by LGBT youth as a coping mechanism for discrimination and social rejection (by parents and others).11 Furthermore, a survey provided evidence that LGBT youth suffer from more verbal and physical abuse than their non-LGBT peers.
+Such abuse has been found to have an effect on negative health behaviors, making this population more sensitive to experiment with and abuse substances.11

-Several health organizations have pointed out the need to create specific programs for the LGBT community; however, very few studies have researched the efficacy of tailored interventions for this population.
+Several health organizations have pointed out the need to create specific tobacco cessation programs for the LGBT community; however, very few studies have researched the efficacy of tailored interventions for this population.

 Possible Future Directions for Prevention Efforts among LGBT Youth

-A survey was conducted among the LGBT youth in a community to find out what they would consider an effective preventative effort.
-This survey was given to youth who identified themselves as gay, lesbians, and transgender who were currently smoking or had recently quit smoking.
-It was also given to individuals who had knowledge on the subject of smoking among LGBT youth, such as parents.
-Some of their suggestions for effective preventive interventions included: 7
+A survey was conducted among the LGBT youth in a community to find out what they would consider an effective preventative effort.14 This survey was given to youth who identified themselves as gay, lesbians, and transgender, and who were currently smoking or had recently quit smoking.
+It was also given to individuals who had knowledge on the subject of smoking among LGBT youth (e.g., parents).
+Some of their suggestions for effective preventive interventions included:

-Another survey conducted among the LGBT youth in the community by an agency in San Francisco also found that (90%) of the LGBT youth would prefer LGBT-specific interventions.
-The majority of respondents suggested that ex-smokers (56%) and physicians (55%) teach the classes.7
+Another survey conducted among the LGBT youth found that 90% of the LGBT youth would prefer LGBT-specific interventions.
+The majority of respondents suggested that ex-smokers (56%) and physicians (55%) should teach the classes.14

 Based on these surveys, LGBT youth could benefit from and would prefer tailored interventions.
 In addition, since sexual identification stress is central to tobacco consumption, it is important for these LGBT interventions to incorporate positive identity formation, to address psychosocial problems, and to be culturally sensitive to obtain positive results.

-The National Networks for Tobacco Control and Prevention: LGBT Priority Population Gay American Smoke Out "The Gay American Smoke Out is an opportunity for Lesbian, Gay, Bisexual and Transgendered (LGBT) individuals to challenge themselves to quit smoking.
-It is also an opportunity for LGBT organizations to provide resources for quitting and host fun events to raise awareness about tobacco use." http://www.gaysmokeout.net/
+The National Networks for Tobacco Control and Prevention: Gay American Smoke Out "The Gay American Smoke Out is an opportunity for Lesbian, Gay, Bisexual and Transgendered (LGBT) individuals to challenge themselves to quit smoking.
+It is also an opportunity for LGBT organizations to provide resources for quitting and host fun events to raise awareness about tobacco use."

 - Remafedi, G., & Carol, H. (2005).
 Preventing tobacco use among lesbian, gay, bisexual, and transgender youths.
 Nicotine & Tobacco Research, 7(2), 249-256.